 Shying away from the static, resolved, or finished image, this course will explore drawing as a process of ongoing inquiry.
-It is intended to foster an experimental and experiential approach to making art, generally eschewing representation.
+It is intended to foster an experimental and experiential approach to making art, generally eschewing personal expression in favor of developing an open-minded approach.
 Students will engage with various techniques and processes to make drawings that document experience as well as create an image.
-Topics to be considered include: artistic intent, ambition, happenings, failure, and chance.
+Topics to be considered include: artistic intent, ambition, noise, happenings, failure, and chance.
 Class time is used for drawing, technical demonstrations, discussion and critique.
-Relevant artists include: Marcel Duchamp, Robert Rauschenberg, John Cage, Jean Tinguely, Allan Kaprow, Yvonne Rainer, Lee Lozano,and Yayoi Kusama.
-Prerequisite: a positive attitude and an open mind.
+Relevant artists include: Marcel Duchamp, John Cage, Yvonne Rainer, Allan Kaprow, David Hammons, Milford Graves, and Yayoi Kusama.